CI5: The New Professionals: Broadcast

 Despite the problems caused by the show initially being shown on a satellite channel few viewers in the United Kingdom had access to, the series was sold to over fifty countries worldwide and was hugely popular in Europe.
 The series first known broadcast was in Sweden on Kanal 5, where broadcast commenced on 3 September 1998.
 The series was shown three times consecutively due to its popularity.
 Denmark, Ireland, Hong Kong and the Philippines also broadcast the series in 1998, more than a year before the series finally reached British audiences.
 Some countries, such as New Zealand, dropped the series mid-run due to disappointing viewing figures.

 For several years, the series remained unrepeated.
 However, in November 2011, GBC TV in Gibraltar began airing the series on Sundays from 6 November.
-Men & Movies then began broadcasting the series weekdays at 6:00 pm from 19 March 2012, although the episodes shown had even more judicious edits than when the series was shown by Sky One in 1999.
+Men & Movies in the UK,then began broadcasting the series weekdays at 6:00 pm from 19 March 2012, although the episodes shown had even more judicious edits than when the series was shown by Sky One in 1999.
 In several episodes, whole gun battles were completely removed, with up to four minutes of extra footage cut out on top of the material already removed by Sky over a decade before.
 Movies4Men later began broadcasting the series in April 2012.
 Like the original broadcasts, the episodes were heavy edited to remove any strong violence and bloodshed.
 Episodes were shown weekdays at 8:00 pm.

 In 2020, newly launched streaming service the Roku channel made the series available for free.